 We’ve all had experiences with Bluetooth that demonstrate why the technology often fails to deliver its promise of quality, convenience, and reliability.
 Apple, whose products epitomize accessible luxury and are some of the easiest-to-use mobile devices available, at least according to my grandmother, devised a solution to our woes.
-The company’s H1 chip serves to make the Bluetooth streaming experience that much smoother and is integrated into the company’s AirPods and some of their Beats products.
-That’s all well and good, but what is an H1 chip?
+The company’s H1 and H2 chips serve to make the Bluetooth streaming experience that much smoother and are integrated into the company’s AirPods and some of its Beats products.
+Let’s dig under the hood to learn a bit more about these chips.

-Editor’s note: this article was updated on November 12, 2021, to include information on the difference between W1 and H1, and to add a contents menu.
+Editor’s note: this article was updated on October 13, 2022, to include information on the difference between H2 and H1, and to add info on the U1.

-What’s the H1 for, and how does it differ from the W1?
+What is the H1 chip, and how does it increase headphone performance?

-To get an optimal, streamlined audio experience from your iPhone (or other Apple device), you need headphones that include H1 chip integration.
-As is Apple’s modus operandi, the H1 is a proprietary system-in-package (SiP) chip that allows an array of improved abilities for AirPods and Beats headphones.
-There are three main benefits from using Bluetooth headphones equipped with an H1 chip, with the caveat being that it must be paired to an iOS device, which is to say an iPhone or iPad.
+To get a streamlined audio experience from your iPhone (or other Apple device), you need headphones that include H1 chip integration.
+As is Apple’s modus operandi, the H1 is a proprietary system-in-package (SiP) chip that allows an array of improved abilities for AirPods and Beats headphones too.
+There are three main benefits of using Bluetooth headphones equipped with an H1 chip, with the caveat being that it must be paired to an iOS device, which is to say an iPhone or iPad.

-How do you know which chip your accessory has?
+How do you know which chip your headset has?